udacity/self-driving-car/image-localization/community-code/RoboCar/README.md

 /path/to/caffe/build/tools/caffe train -solver ./caffe/way/solver.prototxt > ./caffe/way/model_train.log
 ```

-It may take hours/days, depends on your hardware.
-But I supplied you with already trained networks, so, you do not have to wait for a long time.
+It may take hours or days depending on your hardware, but I supplied you with pre-trained networks, so you don't have to wait for a long time.

-Because the algorithm use random sampling for training/validation datasets creating and random neural networks initialisation, results of training may be slightly different.
+Because the algorithm uses random sampling for training/validation datasets creating and random neural networks initialization, the results of training may be slightly different.

 ####Let magic happen!